Gary Lineker stays top of BBC star salaries list

 The wage bill for all on-air talent overall is down slightly at £129.8m.
 Last year it was £130m.

+He said the salary list was "a source of a lot of understandable attention", but added: "Actually if you step back, the actual amount paid for that group of talent, which only represents a tiny fraction of the 200,000-odd people who come on our airwaves every year... the return we get in terms of audience value is very strong.

+"And actually our research shows people want to see the best people presenting and delivering for the BBC."

-A number of high-profile broadcasters who have left the BBC in the last year appear on the latest list, including former North America editor Jon Sopel, former Newsnight presenter Emily Maitlis, and Andrew Marr., who said he was leaving the corporation for LBC to "get his voice back".
+A number of high-profile broadcasters who have left the BBC during the last year still appear on the latest list, including former North America editor Jon Sopel, former Newsnight presenter Emily Maitlis, and Andrew Marr, who said he was leaving the corporation for LBC to "get his voice back".

 The total bill for the BBC's executive board, including non-executives, was £4.3m, down from £4.8m in 2020/2021.